despider001/name-finder/README.md

 ```

 ## Some Important Improvements
-- [FIXED] `_.words()` may not extract the names exactly as we wanted, for example `john's` would be extracted as `johns`.
+- *[fixed]* `_.words()` may not extract the names exactly as we wanted, for example `john's` would be extracted as `johns`.
 To get optimal result, a module to clean up such punctuation has to be developed.
 That would increase the count precision.

-- While streaming chunks, it can pass broken words, which may reduce the count precision.
+- *[fixed]* While streaming chunks, it can pass broken words, which may reduce the count precision.
 There is a way to stream lines, but that is very slow!

 - `threadCount` is set to `3` x `number of cores`.
 But this requires a lot more experiments to come up with an optimal number